stratis-storage/stratis-cli/tests/whitebox/monkey_patching/README.txt

-A directory for tests that require monkey-patching.
-Each test should be run separately, so that the monkey-patched attributes do not cause other tests to fail.
+A directory for all tests that must be run separately.
+The tests in this directory may fail if run with the other tests, or may cause the other tests to fail.